spacebeam/core/README.md

     <td>
         <b>Type:</b> String<br><br>
         Allowed values: Slowest, Slower, Slow, Normal, Fast, Faster, Fastest<br><br>
-        This changes the speed slider in the creation lobby it affects the number of latency frames in the game.
+        This changes the speed slider in the lobby it affects the number of latency frames in the game.
     </td>
 </tr>
 </table>